HWComputerScience/iHW-iOS/SPEC.md

         “courses”: [...]
     }

--   Cycle JSON: contains notes for a specific cycle (0 for notes not in a cycle)
+-   Cycle JSON: contains notes for a specific cycle (cycle number is 0 for notes not in a cycle)

     -   Format: